 Market contracts, on the other hand, have prices set by the electricity retailers, have varying contract lengths and specific benefit periods for discounts.
 Market contracts are almost always cheaper than standard contracts, provided the conditions of the discounts are met.
 However, even some non-discounted market plans results in cheaper prices than standard offers from the same retailer.

 The following table shows what customers with nine different providers in Victoria could save by switching from their standard contract to their leading market offer.
-Costs are based on average energy consumption for five-person households and market offer costs are after conditional discounts have been applied.
+Costs are based on average energy usage for five-person households and market offer costs are after conditional discounts have been applied.

 |Electricity Retailer||Annual Standing Offer Cost||Annual Market Offer Cost||Difference|